Slayer95/aura-bot/BUILDING.md

 **Note**: If you have trouble getting some components to build, you may use the ``ReleaseLite`` configuration instead.
 Alternatively, you may manually disable troublesome components in the project ``"Configuration Properties"``.
 Find instructions below.
 [3]

+**Note**: For the optional component D++, version 10.0.31 is the latest version supporting Windows 7.
+By default, the MSVC solution provided uses DPP 10.1.
+For an Aura version supporting Windows 7, see the ``w7`` branch.
+[4]

 ### Linux

 Linux users will probably need some packages for it to build: